 Another part of the project is the electromagnetic design of the levitation/guiding actuators.
 Starting from analytical magnetic circuit models a numerical design of the actuators is done by students.
-To reduce the power compensation of the train, hybrid actuators [3], consisting of permanent magnets and coils are used.
+To reduce the power compensation of the train, hybrid actuators [14], consisting of permanent magnets and coils are used.
 The actuators are dimensioned to compensate the weight of the train utilizing the offset force, created by the permanent magnets.
 With the coils around the lateral arms of the u-shaped yoke the pulling force can be adjusted.
-In figure 3 the flux density in the iron yoke is presented as part of the design stage.
+In Fig. 3, the flux density in the iron yoke is presented as part of the design stage.

-C. Actuator built-up and measurements
+2.3 Actuator Build-up and Measurements

 The construction of the actuators is done in this project.
-The iron yoke is fabricated from laminated steel at the tool shop of the IEM.
+The iron yoke is fabricated from laminated steel at the tool shop of the Institute of Electrical Machines.
 Hereafter students wind the coils around the lateral arms of the actuators and glue the permanent magnets on top the pole areas.
-Figure 4 shows the actuator during the construction phase without permanent magnets.
+Fig. 4 shows the actuator during the construction phase without permanent magnets.
 After construction the actuators are measured at a single actuator test bench.
-Figure 5 depicts the test bench.
+Fig. 5 depicts the test bench.
 The students have to consider a measurement setup and learn to measure non electrical quantities such as pulling forces.
-The measured forces of the actuators at different currents are shown in figure 6.
+The measured forces of the actuators at different currents are shown in Fig. 6.
 At the nominal air gap of 1.5 mm the offset force resulting from the permanent magnets has been measured to 60 N. Due to the 45° angle of force application in x and y direction a force of is developed.
-The four hybrid actuators can lift a total weight of 17 kg at zero current.

-Fig. 3.
-Flux density of the actuator resulting from permanent magnets.
+Fig. 3 Flux density [T] of the actuator resulting from permanent magnets.

-$$F_x = F_y = F{actuator} \cdot \cos\left(45^\circ\right) = \frac{F{actuator}}{\sqrt{2}} \qquad (1)$$
+$$F_x = F_y = F{actuator} \cdot \cos(45^\circ) = \frac{F{actuator}}{\sqrt{2}} \quad (1)$$